-Super isn’t just about retirement and getting older.
-In fact, some actions you take even at the start of your life journey could make a big difference to your post-career lifestyle down the track.
+Super isn’t just about retirement.
+In fact, actions you take at the start of your journey could make a big difference to your post-career lifestyle down the track.
 Here are a few tips and things to think about.

-If you’ve had a few different jobs up until now – including any part-time ones while you were at school or uni – there’s a good chance you still have another super account (or more than one!).
-Keeping your super spread across a range of accounts can make it harder to keep track of over the long term and more importantly, it probably means you’re paying more fees than you need to be.
+If you’ve had a few different jobs up until now – including any part-time roles while you were at school or uni – there’s a good chance you still have another super account, or more than one.
+Keeping your super spread across a range of accounts can make it harder to keep track over the long term and more importantly, it probably means you’re paying more fees than you need to.

 You can keep your account in our fund even if you move on to other employers in the future.